-What Does it Mean for My Farm?
+What does it mean for my farm?

-- How would you explain bacterial growth and its impact on produce safety on the farm to a new employee? - What are some aspects of your farm's operation that could pose a cross-contamination risk? - Discuss how worker hygiene and sanitation practices can reduce the risk of bacteria being present on food or food contact surfaces on the farm. - Walk through your farm with an eye toward conditions in which bacteria thrive.
-Where will bacteria have food, the proper acidity, time to grow, ideal temperatures, oxygen and moisture?
+- How would you explain bacterial growth and how it can impact produce safety on the farm to a new employee? - What are some aspects of your farm's operation that could pose a cross-contamination risk? - Discuss how worker hygiene and sanitation practices can reduce the risk of bacteria being present on food or food contact surfaces on the farm. - Walk through your farm with an eye toward conditions in which bacteria thrive: food, acidity, time, temperature, oxygen, and moisture (F.A.T.T.O.M).
 What are some areas that will require vigilance to prevent the spread of bacteria?